MHRS-Roni/MERN3/_module01/note/allAboutGIT.md

   ## Pushing in remote repository
-    git push -u origin main                          to push your code to remote repository Here, -u means the upstream you have to set the upstream for the push,after this you can just use git push to push. origin, is the link where you want to push your code.Origin is the default allies of the remote repository link. main,here main means local main branch and remote main branch,,when both are same you can just say that branch name.
+    git push -u origin main                          to push your code to remote repository Here, -u means the upstream you have to set the upstream for the push,after this you can just use git push to push origin is the link where you want to push your code.Origin is the default allies of the remote repository link.here main means local main branch and remote main branch,,when both are same you can just say that branch name.

-        ***when your branch name are not same.You can write git remote -u origin local-branch:remote-branch
+ ## when your branch name are not same.You can write
-            Here, local-branch is the name of the local branch and remote branch is the name of the remote branch.
+    git remote -u origin local-branch:remote-branch Here, local-branch is the name of the local branch and remote branch is the name of the remote branch.

   ## Pulling data from the remote repository
     git pull origin main                            to pull from the origin link's main branch